ericdequ/Sports/data/blog/Football/C/run_blocking_creating_running_lanes.md

 ### Introduction

 In football, run blocking is a crucial skill for offensive linemen, tight ends, and even wide receivers.
 Effective run blocking isn't just about brute strength; it involves a combination of perfect footwork, precise hand placement, and relentless drive.
-In this article, we'll delve into these techniques to help you create the best running lanes for your ball carriers.
+In this article, well delve into these techniques to help you create the best running lanes for your ball carriers.

 ### Footwork: The Foundation of a Good Block